-Cutting-edge technologies to repair the underlying mutations that cause Rett.
+Cutting-edge technologies can repair the underlying mutations that cause Rett syndrome.

 Genes are made up of specific nucleotide bases (A, T, C and G), which encode for amino acids.
 Every three bases code for a specific amino acid.
 The MECP2 gene has 1,497 nucleotide bases that code for the 498 amino acids in the MECP2 protein.
 Alterations in the MECP2 gene range from a single letter to large sections of the gene being deleted or inserted.
 To learn more about the genetics of Rett syndrome please visit our Genetics Primer.